 For the most part, after the analog turn-off on June 12, 2009, the sites have sat empty.
 Such is the case with the former WMHT site.

 This old sign about sums up the end of analog television.

 There were two Onan DFN 350 backup generators.
-With a TV transmitters, it is vitally important to run the cooling system after shutdown.
+With a TV transmitter, running the cooling system after shutdown is vital.
 The idea here is that both generators in parallel could run the whole station, if one generator failed, then the cooling system would still run and cool the klystrons.

 The former WMHT tower, which currently holds the WVCR-FM, WXL-34 (NOAA weather radio), and W44CT-D (Three Angles Broadcasting) Low power TV transmitter.